Automattic/jetpack/docs/development-environment.md

 ### Linting Jetpack's PHP

-You can easily run these commands to set up all the rulesets and then lint Jetpack's PHP code:
+You can easily run these commands to set up all the rulesets and then lint Jetpack's PHP code.
+You need Composer to run this tool so check how to [install Composer](#installing-composer) if you don't have it yet.

 This will install all the CodeSniffer rulesets we need for linting Jetpack's PHP code.
 You may need to do this only once.